 There's no question that Amazon is the number one online ecommerce retailer.
 However, it's important to evaluate whether 1P or 3P works best for your business.
 With the introduction of same-day delivery and FBA, Amazon has changed the supply chain management landscape.

 Many companies want to retain control of their product pricing and advertising but also love the idea of featuring their products on Amazon.
 Having a partner like SupplyKick that can help market your products and facilitate supply chain logistics can take your ecommerce business to the next level.

 If you want to grow your ecommerce business, putting your products on Amazon makes sense.
 However, it's important to make smart decisions early on to maximize your sales and margins.

 It's important to create a sustainable supply chain, but that doesn't mean you have to do it all on your own.
 Keeping this task in-house can muddy the waters when it comes to concentrating on product sourcing, order fulfillment, and expanding your product line and other sales channels.
-Additionally, things like Amazon’s supply chain sustainability policy can change at any time, and having a team of experts to help you navigate changes can save you a lot of time.
+Additionally, things like Amazon’s supply chain sustainability policy and inventory management techniques can change at any time, and having a team of experts to help you navigate changes can save you a lot of time.
 And of course, the impact of COVID-19 on the Amazon supply chain can spell trouble for in-house distribution.